 To structure the ideas on modelling risk and economic consequences of contagious diseases, a system, a 'geographic world', is assumed which contains small units (the small blocks), surrounded by a 'border' (Figure 2.1).
 The part enclosed by the border might be seen as a population.
-The border divides the world into an endogenous part (the population) and an exogenous part.
+The border divides the world into an endogenous part (the

+Schematic outline of a geographic system containing an exogenous and an endogenous part. population) and an exogenous part.
 The exogenous world is regarded as being uncontrollable and unpredictable.
 There are all kinds of contacts possible between the endogenous and the exogenous world; animals, human beings and commodities, all pass the border on a frequent base.
 Also between the small units within the borders all kinds of connections are possible.
 Some connections (but not all) are presented in the diagram by arrows.
-If somewhere in the exogenous world an outbreak of a contagious animal disease occurs, there is a probability that the pathogen will spread into the endogenous world (the population) and cause outbreaks in the small units.
+If somewhere in the exogenous world an outbreak of a contagious animal disease occurs, there is a probability that the pathogen will spread into the endogenous population) and world (the cause outbreaks in the small units.